The Gospel

 God

 Before anything else, there is God.
-He is not an idea or a force at the edge of the universe.
-He is the creator of everyone and everything, eternal, infinite, and unchangeable in his power and perfection, goodness and glory, wisdom, justice, and truth.
-He made us in his own image, not at random, not as an experiment, but with a clear purpose: to know him, love him, and glorify him.
-He is not distant, and he has always wanted to be known.
+He is not an idea or a force at the edges of the universe but the eternal creator of everyone and everything, unchangeable in his power and perfection, his goodness and glory, his wisdom, justice, and truth.
+He made human beings in his own image, not at random and not as an experiment, but with a clear purpose: to know him, love him, and glorify him.
+From the beginning, and through everything since, he has wanted to be known.

 Humanity

 God's law asks two things: love him completely, and love others as yourself.
-If we are truthful, we know we have not done this.
-The Bible gives this a name: sin.
-It is not only the dramatic failures; it is rejecting or ignoring God in the ordinary moments of life, not being or doing what he requires.
-Because of the disobedience of our first parents, we are all born into this condition, and it carries weight.
-God is righteously angry with sin, and it will not simply be overlooked.
-This is hard to hear, but without it the rest of the story makes no sense.
+If we are honest, we know we have not done this.
+The Bible calls this sin, and it is not only the dramatic failures we tend to think of first.
+It includes every ordinary act of ignoring or rejecting God, every gap between what he requires and how we actually live.
+Because of the disobedience of our first parents, we are all born into this condition, and it carries real weight.
+God is righteous, and sin is not something he will simply overlook.
+This is not easy to hear, but the rest of the story depends on it.

 Jesus

-God did not stand at a distance and condemn us; he entered the story himself.
-The Lord Jesus Christ is truly human and truly God.
-As a human, he lived the life we were meant to live, perfectly obeying the whole law we have broken.
+Rather than standing at a distance and condemning us, God entered the story himself.
+The Lord Jesus Christ is truly human and truly God, and that combination is what makes everything possible.
+As a human being, he lived the life we were meant to live, perfectly obeying the whole law we have broken.
 As God, his obedience and his suffering were sufficient for all who trust in him.
-He died willingly on the cross, taking the penalty we deserved, to bring us back to God.
-Three days later, he rose from the dead, not as a metaphor but as a historical fact.
-Because of him, God will remember our sins no more.
-That is good news.
+He died willingly on the cross, absorbing the penalty we deserved, to bring us back to the Father.
+Three days later he rose from the dead, not as a metaphor but as a historical fact, and because of that resurrection, God will remember the sins of those who belong to Christ no more.
+That is the good news at the heart of everything.

 New Creation

 Christ's resurrection was not only a miracle; it was a beginning.
-God is not simply forgiving sins and sending people to heaven; he is remaking everything.
-Scripture calls this the new creation: a renewed world where death, mourning, and suffering have no place, because the curse that brought them in has been fully and finally undone.
-Those who belong to Christ are already part of this new creation, and they are waiting for its completion.
-The Christian hope is not escape from the world but its renewal.
-This is what salvation is saving you into.
+God is not simply forgiving sins and sending souls to heaven but remaking everything.
+Scripture calls this the new creation: a restored world where death, mourning, and suffering have no place, because the curse that gave rise to them has been fully and finally undone.
+Those who belong to Christ are already part of this new creation, living in the overlap between what has begun and what is still coming.
+The Christian hope is not escape from the world but its renewal, and that is what salvation is saving you into.

 Response

 The Gospel is not simply something to know about; it is something to receive.
 Jesus himself named the response: repent and believe.
-These are not separate steps; they are two parts of the same movement, turning away from a life lived for yourself and toward Jesus as Lord and Savior.
-This is faith, receiving and resting on Jesus alone for salvation, as he is offered to us in the Gospel.
-Not by trying harder, or cleaning yourself up first, or earning a standing you never had, but simply turning from sin and trusting what has already been done.
-This faith and this repentance are themselves gifts from the Holy Spirit, not things you manufacture on your own.
-If something in you is reaching toward God right now, that is already his work in you.
+These are not two separate steps but two parts of the same movement, turning away from a life lived for yourself and toward Jesus as Lord and Savior.
+This is what the Bible calls faith: receiving and resting on Christ alone for salvation, not by trying harder, or cleaning yourself up first, or earning a standing you never had, but simply turning from sin and trusting what has already been done.
+And even this turning is not something you produce on your own.
+The faith and repentance themselves are gifts from the Holy Spirit, which means that if something in you is already reaching toward God, that reaching is already his work.
 No one who comes to Christ with open hands is turned away.